-What is Lean Six Sigma ?
-Today’s economical environment is very competitive.
-Companies and organizations are seeking the ways of increasing productivity, solving problems and decreasing costs.
+What is Lean Six Sigma Methodology ?
+Today’s economic environment is very competitive.
+Companies and organizations are seeking ways of increasing productivity, solving problems and decreasing costs.
 A collaborative team effort is much needed to improve decision making for this purpose.
 Six Sigma principles provide techniques to improve the quality of a process or product.
-This article reviews the Six Sigma and Lean Six Sigma concepts and lists the key differences between them.
+This article reviews the Six Sigma and Lean Six Sigma principles and lists the key differences between them.

-Lean is a problem solving tool of eliminating wastes and removing wasteful activities that don’t add value to the process.
-By the help of this problem solving tool only the activities which add value to the process can be considered.
+Lean is a problem-solving tool of eliminating wastes and removing wasteful activities that don’t add value to the process.
+By the help of this problem-solving tool, only the activities which add value to the process can be considered.
 Activities can be categorized by their values in the process.
-Lean focuses on maximizing customer value by using less resources.
+Lean focuses on maximizing customer value by using fewer resources.

 Value Added vs Non Value Added Activities